Language Access Resource Center (LARC)

 Historically, our customers use face-to-face interpreting services for medical appointments, legal situations and parent-teacher conferences.
 Face-to-face interpreting is effective for almost any situation in which two or more individuals need to communicate in languages unfamiliar to the other.

 The LARC Interpreter Training Program has been reformatted to meet the needs of learners during the COVID-19 pandemic.
 As a result, current trainings are presented in an online format with classes held on Zoom.

 Interpreter ethics and values

 Importance of culture and its impact on interpreting

-All LARC interpreters receive a formal assessment of language proficiency in English and the interpreter's target language.
+All LARC students and interpreters receive a formal assessment of language proficiency in English and the interpreter's target language.

 Many organizations use a combination of contract, telephonic, and staff interpreters to meet the needs of their Limited English Proficient clients.
-It is not unusual for providers to ask bilingual staff to serve as 'ad hoc' interpreters.
-We recommend that those staff members attend interpreter workshops.
+It is not unusual for organizations to ask bilingual staff to serve as 'ad hoc' interpreters.